autonlab/pmx_data/README.md

 1. Time to failure prediction
 2. Anomaly Detection
 3. Clustering
-4. Failure root cause analysis
+4. Fault detection and root cause analysis

 This repository is to help researchers start working on predictive maintenance quickly.
 It provides an overview of relevant predictive maintenance data and 'quick start' scripts for researchers.
 We call it the Predictive and prOgnostics maiNtenance data repositorY or (PONY) for short.